drakercam/SFML-Rendering/README.md

 2. Custom depth shading to simulate depth perception
 3. Camera implementation and movability using WASD

+# Build and Run
+Run the following commands to build and run mkdir bin && cd bin cmake .. make
+./rendering
+Enjoy!

 # About
 Developer: drakercam
 Language: C++